 Keep reading to get tips on dealing with these common side effects of surgery.

-According to Massachusetts General, surgeons may put novocaine in the knee to help with pain for the first few hours.
-You might receive pain medication either orally or through an intravenous (IV) tube after this wears off.
-These medications may include a strong opioid such as morphine, fentanyl, and oxycodone.
-There is little chance that you will become addicted to these drugs, because they are used only for a short period of time.
+According to Massachusetts General Hospital, surgeons may put novocaine in the knee to help with pain for the first few hours.
+After this wears off, you might receive pain medication either orally or through an intravenous tube.
+These medications may include a strong opiate or opioid such as morphine, fentanyl, or oxycodone.
+There’s little chance that you’ll become addicted to these drugs, because they’re used only for a short period of time.

 Most people will take oral pain medication for up to several weeks.
 These include prescription-strength nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen.
-Your doctor might prescribe stronger pain relievers such as tramadol and oxycodone if severe pain persists.
+If severe pain persists, your doctor might prescribe stronger pain relievers such as tramadol (Ultram) or oxycodone.

-You may need over-the-counter medication to help reduce temporary pain and inflammation later on.
+You may need over-the-counter (OTC) medication to help reduce temporary pain and inflammation later on.
 These medications may include acetaminophen (Tylenol) and NSAIDs such as ibuprofen (Advil, Motrin) or naproxen (Aleve).
 Your physical therapist may provide massages and prescribe exercises to help reduce inflammation.
 The pain will likely diminish over a period of several weeks.

 Swelling is also a normal part of the healing process.
-It’s likely that you’ll experience some swelling for two to three weeks following surgery.
-You can reduce swelling by doing your post-operative exercises and by elevating your leg on a pillow in bed for one to two hours each afternoon will help swelling as well.
+It’s likely that you’ll experience some swelling for 2 to 3 weeks following surgery.
+You can reduce swelling by doing your postoperative exercises.
+Elevating your leg on a pillow in bed for 1 to 2 hours each afternoon will help swelling as well.

-According to the Academy of Orthopedic Surgeons, swelling can last for three to six months after surgery, so it’s a good idea to invest in an ice pack.
-Ice packs are very effective for reducing swelling and inflammation in your knee joint and surrounding tissue.
-It’s generally recommended that you use an ice pack three to four times a day for about 20 minutes.
+According to the American Academy of Orthopaedic Surgeons, swelling can last for 3 to 6 months after surgery.
+It’s a good idea to invest in an ice pack.
+Ice packs are very effective for reducing swelling and inflammation in your knee joint and the surrounding tissue.
+It’s generally recommended that you use an ice pack 3 to 4 times a day for about 20 minutes each time.
 Get a recommendation from your physical therapist or doctor if you see no improvement, or if you think additional icing might help.
-You may also benefit from applying heat to your knee after several weeks.
+After several weeks, you may also benefit from applying heat to your knee.

-You’ll most likely wear compression stockings while you are in the hospital and then while sleeping for up to six weeks afterward.
-These will reduce the risk of developing a blood clot and may help reduce achiness in the leg.
+You’ll most likely wear compression stockings while you’re in the hospital and then while sleeping for up to six weeks afterward.
+These socks will reduce the risk of developing a blood clot and may help reduce achiness in the leg.

 Topical creams and patches applied to the knee can also help reduce pain and make it easier for you to sleep at night.
-These usually include active ingredients like capsaicin (also found in chili peppers), menthol, or salicylates.
-These ingredients are well known to ease pain when they’re applied on the skin.
+These usually include active ingredients such as capsaicin, menthol, or salicylates.
+These ingredients are well-known to ease pain when they’re applied on the skin.

 Your physical therapist may use a TENS unit to stimulate blood flow and reduce pain to your knee and the surrounding area.
-TENS stands for “transcutaneous electrical nerve stimulation."
+TENS stands for transcutaneous electrical nerve stimulation.
 These devices deliver electrical currents to the skin and may reduce nerve pain.
-According a recent study published in the journal Pain, TENS is not effective for everyone.
+According to a 2014 study published in the journal Pain, TENS is not effective for everyone.
 People with high levels of anxiety or pain catastrophizing were less likely to benefit from TENS.

 Your physical therapist may also provide massages or show you how you can stimulate the muscles and tissue surrounding your knee.

-While exercising can help post-operative pain, it is important to avoid certain positions that can cause damage.
-According to Cleveland Clinic, you should not squat, jump, twist, or kneel after surgery.
+While exercising can help postoperative pain, it’s important to avoid certain positions that can cause damage.
+According to the Cleveland Clinic, you shouldn’t squat, jump, twist, or kneel after surgery.

-Discuss your level of pain and inflammation with your medical team and report any abrupt changes.
-The proper use of medication and therapy will help you reduce discomfort and speed your recovery.
+You should discuss your level of pain and inflammation with your medical team and report any abrupt changes.
+The proper use of medication and therapy will help you reduce discomfort and speed up your recovery.